lintense/jYATLon/README.md

 123### // Will output 123 without a new line
 123###456### // Will output 123 WITH a new line (and this java comment!!!)
 ```
 - The **escape** character `~` will make any immediately following character, including itself, to be treated as normal text.
-This is the only character that always need to be escaped.
+This is the only character that always needs to be escaped.
 - Whenever possible, the engine will try to escape the invalid char sequences for you.
 ```javascript
 ~{begin test~}### // Will output {begin test} (without this comment!)